 From IBM MQ 9.1.4, IBM MQ .NET managed applications are able to automatically balance connections across clustered queue managers.
 Both the .NET Framework and .NET Standard libraries are supported.
-For more information, see About uniform clusters and Automatic application balancing.
+For more information, see Uniform clusters and Automatic application balancing.

 The object-oriented IBM MQ .NET interface is different from the MQI interface in that it uses methods of objects rather than using the MQI verbs.

 MQCONN, MQDISC, MQOPEN, MQCLOSE, MQINQ, MQSET, MQGET, MQPUT, MQSUB